About Us

 “Every child should have the opportunity to see — to know — what real food can do for them.”

-Yaffa Popack is a graduate of Columbia University and Benjamin Cardozo Law School in New York, a community activist, and the co-founder and partner with her husband Moshe in YMP Real Estate Management, LLC.
+Yaffa Popack is a graduate of Columbia University and Benjamin Cardozo Law School in New York, a community activist, and the co-founder with her husband Moshe in YMP Real Estate Management, LLC.
 She is also a mother who is passionate about education, good nutrition, and making healthy food accessible to everyone.

 MOSHE POPACK | Co-Founder